 Some of the age appropriate programs designed to educate and motivate youth and families in the development of healthy, drug free youth include:

-2) CHAMPS (CHAMPS Have and Model Positive Peer Skills) is a program offered to Union and Calhoun County schools that targets upper elementary students.
-REAL-Responsible Education for Adolescent Leaders is a training made available to Union County middle school and junior high students.
+REAL (Responsible Education for Adolescent Leaders) is a training made available to Union County middle school and junior high students.
 This program empowers students to creatively share information with peers about the harmful effects tobacco, alcohol and other drug use.

 At the high school level, PRIDE members create performances using music and drama to promote no use of tobacco, alcohol, and other drugs.
 PRIDE members reach out to their peers, younger students and the community with an assertive drug-free message.